 OFFICE HOURS: The instructors and TAs will use Zoom Conferences to conduct office hours.
-The Office Hours will be listed in the class website during the first week of classes.
+The Office Hours and Zoom link are listed in the course website.
 Zoom conferences can also be scheduled by appointment.

+COURSE COMMUNICATIONS

-COURSE COMMUNICATIONS: For any class-related logistic or content questions, students should use the Course Questions discussion board.
+For any class-related logistic or content questions, students should use the Course Questions discussion board.
 This will benefit all students that might have similar questions and avoid repetitive questions.
 We will regularly answer all questions posted in the board.
 If a student has a private question, the student should contact the teaching assistants or instructor using the Inbox in Canvas instead.

 Students can expect a reply from within 24 hours during weekdays in the Course Questions discussion board, unless the question is posted during the two final weeks of classes.
 If a post is made on Friday afternoon or during the weekend, it will not be answered until we check the discussion on the following Monday.
-Since many assignments in this class are due on Sunday, I recommend working on them early and asking any questions before noon on Fridays.
+Since many assignments in this class are due on Sundays, I recommend working on them early and asking any questions before noon on Fridays.
 We will not be working on the class on weekends.